javaee/jms-spec/pages/JMSContextScopeProposalsv4p4.md

 This means that if JMS 2.0 defines the scope of an injected <tt>JMSContext</tt> to be request scope, or transaction scope, then the same <tt>JMSContext</tt> instance might be used from different beans within the same scope, and so calling a <tt>JMSContext</tt> method such as acknowledge() in one bean would affect the behaviour of a <tt>JMSContext</tt> in another bean within the same scope (if the <tt>JMSContext</tt> is injected using the same annotations), which is the behaviour we are trying to avoid.
 This means that would we would need to be aware that a future application client container that allows <tt>JMSContext</tt> objects to be injected would have this potentially confusing behaviour.

-The solution to this problem that is proposed here is simply to '''prohibit the use of any of these methods if the <tt>JMSContext</tt> is injected'''.
+The solution to this problem that is proposed here is simply to **prohibit the use of any of these methods if the <tt>JMSContext</tt> is injected**.
 If these methods are used on an injected <tt>JMSContext</tt>, an exception would be thrown.
 This would not not affect applications running in the Java EE web or EJB container, since these methods are not allowed anyway.
 However they would limit applications running in the Java EE application client container.
 Application clients which needed to use these methods would need to manage the <tt>JMSContext</tt> themselves rather than inject it.
 This would mean creating it using the <tt>ConnectionFactory</tt> method <tt>createContext</tt> and calling <tt>close</tt> after use.

 Next let's consider the following two methods which can change the state of a <tt>JMSContext</tt> :